nevergiveup0211/thoughtworks_assignment/README.md

 * static - contains the docker file for the static app hosting the static content on a NGINX server
 * setup.sh - the setup bash script
 * test_results - test results with the file name showing the test inputs.
-* Vagrantfile - a vagrant file to setup a ubuntu 14.04 iamge
+* Vagrantfile - a vagrant file to setup a ubuntu 14.04 image

 ## Setup and script details